 3. Know your audience niche (and stick to it)

 Even within a very niche topic area, there are often certain types of people who gravitate to it in larger numbers.
 Being a successful brand ambassador can mean finding the largest audience group within your area of specialty and targeting them with content, outreach, or in-person meetings.
 It’s a great way to broaden your network, and become known for something within a small web of people.
 You can start by checking out Facebook events in your local area, or even asking around at stores and retail outlets that match your niche.
 Love to showcase the latest fashion trends?
 Find that small boutique that seems to be ahead of all the trends and ask them if they go to any regular events.
+Quite a few people have translated real world meetings into an online income stream.
 If you want to become a brand ambassador, you’ve got to get out of the house and into the streets!

 4. Learn to make amazing content that solves problems